 Recurring Plan Records

-The Recurring Plan object contain the fields bellow.
+The Recurring Plan object contains the fields below.

 - Fundraise Up ID